MrMalachi/budget-mate-app/notes.md

 ## Refactoring Budget Mate
 * ~~Cleanup the 'display_budget_summary' method when displaying updated earnings total amount & category allocations~~
 * There are two bugs in the 'display_menu' method:
-  * One error occurs only if there is no data in the monthly_budget.json file
+  * A ValueError occurs only if there is no data in the monthly_budget.json file
-  * Another is a logical error that occurs when option 2 from the menu is selected - the 'display_method_summary' is called 2x
+  * Another is a LogicalError that occurs when option 2 from the menu is selected - the 'display_method_summary' is called 2x